Rocketry: The Nambi Effect: Marketing

 The team then embarked on a 12-day tour across the United States, with preview screenings held at various centres including New York City, Chicago, Houston, Dallas, Arizona, Los Angeles, San Francisco and Seattle during early-June 2022.
 As a part of the film's promotional tour, the trailer was screened on the Nasdaq MarketSite billboard at Times Square in New York, while the team also met with the American astronaut of Indian origin, Sunita Williams, in Texas.

 In mid-June 2022, Madhavan and the team returned to promote the film across India.
 A behind-the-scenes prologue for the film was released online, and then a promotional video showcasing the making of the film's music, along with the devotional track "Shri Venkatesa Suprabatham" was released at Sri Venkateswara Temple in Tirupati.
 Subsequent pre-release events were held at Kochi, New Delhi and Chennai to meet the press and hold launch events for the film.
 The team then moved to Dubai, United Arab Emirates to host another pre-release event at the City Centre Deira.
 In late June 2022, the team attended promotional events for the film in Indian cities such as Mumbai, Kolkata and Hyderabad.
 A further pre-release screening of the film was held at the Siri Fort auditorium in New Delhi with former director of the Central Bureau of Investigation D. R. Karthikeyan in attendance.
 A week after the release of the film on 1 July, Madhavan travelled to Kuala Lumpur in Malaysia to attend a special screening and promote the film.

 Vistas Media Capital's metaverse, VistaVerse, launched collectable NFTs related to the film in late June 2022.
 It became the first Indian film to reach 10,000 NFTs claimed.

 Release

 Theatrical

 In September 2021, following the announcement of theatres reopening in Maharashtra after COVID-related closures, Madhavan initially announced that the film would be theatrically released on 1 April 2022 in the six languages (Hindi, Tamil, English, Malayalam, Telugu, Kannada).
-However, the release date was postponed.
+However, the release date was postponed and the English version did not have a theatrical release.
 Finally, the film was released theatrically worldwide on 1 July 2022.

-The film was distributed worldwide by Yash Raj Films and Phars Film Co, with UFO Moviez additionally acquiring the film's distribution rights in North India.
+The film was distributed worldwide by Yash Raj Films and Phars Film Co.
+LLC, with UFO Moviez additionally acquiring the film's distribution rights in North India.
 The film's Tamil version was distributed by Udhayanidhi Stalin's Red Giant Movies in Tamil Nadu, and AGS Cinemas joining as the official multiplex partner.